 For children, a Trail of Candy will take place on one date, Saturday, October 26, 2019, noon-2pm.
 The cost is $5 per child.
 There will also be a costume contest for the little ones.

-Note that the opening weekend, September 27-28, 2019, is “Public Service Appreciation Weekend” with a discount on Trail of Terror admission with valid ID for: Law Enforcement, Fire Department, EMS, military personnel, and teachers and their immediate families.
+The opening weekend, September 27-28, 2019, was “Public Service Appreciation Weekend” with a discount on Trail of Terror admission with valid ID for: Law Enforcement, Fire Department, EMS, military personnel, and teachers and their immediate families.